Iceland becomes fifth country to boycott Eurovision 2026

 Iceland’s national broadcaster RUV has confirmed it will not participate in the Eurovision Song Contest 2026.

-It is the fifth country to confirm that it will not participate in the singing competition as a result of Israel’s participation, joining the likes of Ireland, the Netherlands, Spain and Slovenia.
+It is the fifth country to confirm that it will not participate in the singing competition as a result of Israel’s participation, joining Ireland, the Netherlands, Spain and Slovenia.

 Stefan Eiriksson, director-general of broadcasting at RUV said: “There is no peace or joy connected to this contest as things stand now.